ycrc/ycrc.github.io/snippets/hopper_partitions.md

 === "gpu"

     Use the gpu partition for jobs that make use of GPUs.
 You must [request GPUs explicitly](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) with the `--gpus` option in order to use them.
-For example, `--gpus=gtx1080ti:2` would request 2 GeForce GTX 1080Ti GPUs per node.
+For example, `--gpus=h200:2` would request 2 H200 GPUs.

     **Request Defaults**